adlnet/xAPI-Spec/xAPI.md

     * If the JWS header includes an X.509 certificate, validate the signature against that certificate as defined in JWS.

-__Note:__ The step of validating against the included X.509 certificate is intended as a way to catch mistakes in the signature, not as a security measure.
+__Note__ The step of validating against the included X.509 certificate is intended as a way to catch mistakes in the signature, not as a security measure.
 Clients MUST NOT assume a signature is valid simply because an LRS has accepted it.
 The steps to authenticate a signed statement will vary based on the degree of certainty required and are outside